cisco-intersight/terraform-provider-intersight/website/docs/d/iaas_ucsd_managed_infra.html.markdown

 * `hyperv_host_count`:(int)Total HyperV hosts in UCSD.
 * `local_group_count`:(int)Total local groups in UCSD.
 * `moid`:(string)The unique identifier of this Managed Object instance.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
 * `standard_catalog_count`:(int)Total standard catalogs in UCSD.
 * `user_count`:(int)Total user accounts in UCSD.
-* `vm_count`:(int)Total VMs in UCSD.
+* `vm_count`:(int)Total Virtual machines in UCSD.
 * `vdc_count`:(int)Total virtual datacenters in UCSD.